 - Separate your own time, or team time, out into ‘maker’ and ‘manager’ hours to allow for creative focus and concentration.

-- Set expectations around how you will communicate, using which tools and honour them, without exception.
+- Set expectations around how you will communicate and using which tools – and honour them, without exception.

-- Recognise difference in the way we think and work and allow your team autonomy over how they work.
+- Recognise differences in the way we think and work and allow your team autonomy over how they work.

 The concept of deep work was popularized by productivity expert Cal Newport in his book “Deep Work: Rules for Focused Success in a Distracted World,” and refers to the ability to focus without distraction on cognitively demanding tasks.
 It involves immersing yourself in a state of flow, where you can produce high-quality work and achieve meaningful results.
 Deep work is contrasted with shallow work, which consists of more logistical, administrative, or superficial tasks that don’t require intense concentration.

 Here are some key tips related to deep work:

 1. Importance of Deep Work: Deep work is crucial for professional success and personal fulfillment.
 By dedicating uninterrupted time to focus deeply on important tasks, you can produce better results, learn more effectively, and make progress towards your long-term goals.

 2. Minimize Distractions: Deep work requires minimizing distractions, both internal and external.
 Turn off notifications, find a quiet environment, and establish boundaries to protect your focus.
 Consider using productivity tools or apps that block distractions and help you stay on track.

 3. Time Blocking: Schedule specific blocks of time dedicated solely to deep work.
 Establish a routine and make it a habit.
 This allows you to train your brain to enter a focused state more easily during those dedicated periods.

 4. Deep Work Rituals: Develop rituals or routines that signal your brain it’s time for deep work.
 This can be as simple as starting each session with a specific warm-up activity, such as reviewing your goals or organizing your workspace.